10 Fun Facts About The Flute

 The flute is a woodwind instrument, which means it’s something that you blow into.
 You blow across the hole, and it makes it sound.
 A flute player is called a flutist.
 Believe it or not, there is a famous flute player that some of you might know.
 His name is Terry Crews, and he is a flute player.
 So if you’re ever curious about a celebrity that plays the flute, check out Terry Crews because he does play the flute.
 Here are some more interesting facts on the flute.

 3. There are six different members of the Flute family.
 The first one is the piccolo.
 The piccolo is a smaller version of the flute made out of wood.
 It also sounds one octave higher than the flute.
 After the piccolo, we have an E-flat flute.
-It’s a little bit bigger than a piccolo which is made out of a metal like silver, but it’s still smaller than the sea flute.
+It’s a little bit bigger than a piccolo made out of a metal like silver, but it’s still smaller than the sea flute.

 4. In 2008, a flute was found in Germany’s cave dating back at least 35,000 years ago.
 It was a five-hold flute, and it was a V-shaped mouthpiece.